Government Funded Courses

 - Replacement of award/qualification/academic record $50.00.

 - Re-issue of academic statement $20.00.

 - Students are allowed to withdraw from the course before the census date without any penalty fees.
-The Census Date for individual unit is one week after the unit commencement date and it is listed on your final student invoice and in your individual timetable.
+The Census Date for individual unit is not more than 20% of the unit duration and the census date is listed on your final student invoice and in your individual timetable.

 - There is no enrolment fee for Government Funded Training programs.

-- Resource fees include all workbooks, course materials, excursions, internet, USB, uniform and e-learning portal registration fee.
+- Resource fees include all workbooks, course materials, excursions, USB, uniform and name badges for workplace training.